Meet the Macintosh!

 There's almost always a way, but finding the easiest may require some

 research.
-And, there are notable
+There are also notable

 exceptions: Some popular bookkeeping and spreadsheet apps are